-When Skilled Nursing Facility services are provided within 30 days following acute hospital stay, the per diem cost of a continuous nursing facility stay up to 90 days of services in any contract year shall be eligible for reinsurance coverage.
-A second admission to a Skilled Nursing Facility in the same contract year is not eligible for reinsurance unless there is an additional inpatient stay directly preceding the second admission.
-The total number of nursing facility days eligible for reinsurance shall not exceed 90 days per contract year regardless of whether there is one or multiple post-hospitalization nursing facility admissions.
-The Contractor shall submit their Nursing Facility Contracted Rates for Reinsurance as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+When Skilled Nursing Facility (SNF) (provider type 22) services are provided within 30 days following acute hospital stay, the per diem cost of a continuous NF stay up to 90 days of services in any Contract year shall be eligible for reinsurance coverage.
+A second admission to a SNF in the same Contract year is not eligible for reinsurance unless there is an additional inpatient stay directly preceding the second admission.
+The total number of NF days eligible for reinsurance shall not exceed 90 days per Contract year regardless of whether there is one or multiple post-hospitalization nursing facility admissions.
+The Contractor shall submit their Nursing Facility Contracted Rates for Reinsurance as specified in Section F, Attachment F3, Contractor Chart of Deliverables and the AHCCCS Reinsurance Policy Manual.

-Payment of Regular and Catastrophic Reinsurance Cases: AHCCCS will reimburse a Contractor for costs incurred in excess of the applicable deductible level, subject to coinsurance percentages and Medicare/Third Party Liability (TPL) payment, less any applicable quick pay discounts, slow payment penalties, and interest.
+Regular and Catastrophic Reinsurance Cases Payment: AHCCCS will reimburse a Contractor for costs incurred in excess of the applicable deductible level, subject to coinsurance percentages and Medicare/TPL payment, less any applicable quick pay discounts, slow payment penalties, and interest.
 For reimbursement of reinsurance encounters in subcapitated arrangements, refer to the AHCCCS Reinsurance Policy Manual.